-The early years of the Partnership during the U54 funding period (2005-2010) established the foundational support and scientific leadership needed to build a promising joint research collaboration, and in 2010, the UMass Boston-DF/HCC Partnership received the NCI U54 grant totaling $13.7M.
-The U54 grant is led by PIs Drs.
+The early years of the Partnership during the U56 funding period (2005-2010) established the foundational support and scientific leadership needed to build a promising joint research collaboration, and in 2010, the UMass Boston-DF/HCC Partnership received the NCI U54 grant totaling $13.7M.
+The U54 grant was led by PIs Drs.
 Adan Colon-Carmona (UMass Boston) and K. "Vish" Viswanath (DF/HCC) who are closely supported by the CPCT Director and Alton J. Brann Endowed Chair, Dr. Jill A. Macoska (UMass Boston).
 The U54 mechanism has significantly advanced research capacity, education, and outreach at UMass Boson and DF/HCC.
-For more information on U54-funded projects, please see the U54 Projects Page.